-A detailed report about the symposium will follow shortly.
-Moreover, an ebook encompassing all contributions will be available from around mid-June.
+14.05: A final report of the symposium is now available.
+Moreover, an ebook encompassing all contributions will be available from around July.

 15.04: We all had a fantastic weekend and are looking forward to seeing everyone again on future occasions.
 Thanks for making the smyposium such a brilliant experience!

 11.04: We send you an email with important last information.
 Please check your inbox.

 25.03: We have published the program and sent it around via email.
 You can also access it here: LESS Program.
 Please read it carefully and prepare for the events you want to attend.